dtg01100/tn5250r/memory-bank/activeContext.md

 ## Known Issues and Blockers

 ### Current Status
-- ✅ Basic scaffolding and integration complete
-- ✅ Unit tests passing for implemented features
-- ✅ No regressions in existing TN5250R functionality
+- ✅ lib5250 integration in use; legacy protocol module removed from build
-- ⚠️ Protocol parsing incomplete (only basic commands)
-- ⚠️ Field detection basic (underscore detection only)
-- ⚠️ Telnet negotiation minimal (core options only)
+- ✅ Tests passing, including telnet subnegotiation
+- ✅ UI connect flow is now non-blocking; Wayland/GUI may not start in headless CI which is expected
+- ⚠️ Structured fields and broader command surface pending as needed

 ### Potential Risks
 - **Protocol Complexity**: 5250 structured fields are complex; parsing errors could cause connection issues